-Exam 1: Friday, September 29 Exam 2: Friday, October 27 Exam 3: Monday, November 20 FINAL EXAM: Monday, December 11, 1:30 - 4:00 MyMathLab: In order to do your quizzes you must have access the internet.
+Exam 1: Thursday, September 28 Exam 2: Thursday, October 26 Exam 3: Tuesday, November 21 FINAL EXAM: Section 251 - Monday, December 11, 7:30 - 10:00 Section 252 - Tuesday, December 12, 7:30 - 10:00 Section 253 - Friday, December 8, 1:30 - 4:00 MML: In order to do your homework you must have access to the internet.
 Follow the instructions in the MML handout to register and get started.

-You may work an assignment as many times as you would like.
+You may work the homework problems as many times as you would like.
 The best grade is the one I will record.
 Also, the more time you spend going over the homework, the greater the likelihood your grade will improve in the course.

-ACADEMIC HONESTY: While working on homework and quizzes, students are allowed and even encouraged to work together.
+ACADEMIC HONESTY: While working on homework, students are allowed and even encouraged to work together.
 In this situation, two or more heads are almost always better than one.
 However, exams are different matter entirely.
 Each student is expected to work alone and with only the tools allowed for the exam.
 Any student caught cheating on an exam will receive a zero on that exam.
-A second offence will result in the student receiving an F for the course and being dropped from the course.
+A second offence will result in the student receiving an F for the course.
 Any student caught cheating on the final exam will receive an F for the course.
 There will be no exceptions to this rule.

-GRADING: Your grade will be calculated as follows.
+GRADING Your grade will be calculated as follows.
 Homework will be 30% of your grade.
 Each of the exams will be worth 15% and the final exam worth 25% of your overall grade.

 There are NO MAKE-UP exams, quizzes or classroom exercises.
 Final grades will be assigned on the following scale: A 90%-100%; B 80%-89%; C 70%-79%; D 60%-69%; F below 60%.